-- Fully funding the VA
+- Fully funding the Department of Veterans Affairs (VA)

-- Improving access to treatment for mental health issues, including post-traumatic stress disorder and traumatic brain injury
+- Improving access to treatment for mental health issues, including post-traumatic stress disorder (PTSD) and traumatic brain injury

-- Reducing wait times to receive decisions on veterans benefits
+- Reducing wait times to receive benefits

-- An automatic cost-of-living adjustment for veterans
+- Establishing an automatic cost-of-living adjustment for veterans

 - Expanding education benefits and ensuring they reflect today’s education costs